i4mi/MobileAccessGateway/docs/docker.md

 docker logs --follow mag
 ```

-Server endpoint will the be accessible at http://localhost:9090/mag/fhir/metadata
+Server endpoint will then be accessible at http://localhost:9090/mag/fhir/metadata

 You can check for example a PIXm query against the EPD playground: